United States occupation of Haiti: Economy

 The occupation was costly for the Haitian government; American advisors collected about 5% of Haiti's revenue while the 1915 treaty with the United States limited Haiti's income, resulting with fewer jobs for the government to assign.
 Numerous agricultural changes included the introduction of sisal.
 Sugarcane and cotton became significant exports, boosting prosperity.
-However, efforts to develop commercial agriculture produced limited results while American agricultural businesses removed the property from thousands of Haitians peasants to produce bananas, sisal and rubber for export, resulting with lower domestic food production.
+However, efforts to develop commercial agriculture produced limited results while American agricultural businesses removed the property from thousands of Haitian peasants to produce bananas, sisal and rubber for export, resulting with lower domestic food production.

-Haitian traditionalists, based in rural areas, were highly resistant to U.S.-backed changes, while the urban elites, typically mixed-race, welcomed the growing economy, but wanted more political control.
-Following the end of the occupation in 1934, under the Presidency of Sténio Vincent (1930–41), debts were still outstanding and the U.S. financial advisor-general receiver handled the budget until 1941 when three American and three Haitian directors headed by an American manager assumed the role.
+Haitian traditionalists, based in rural areas, were highly resistant to US-backed changes, while the urban elites, typically mixed-race, welcomed the growing economy, but wanted more political control.
+Following the end of the occupation in 1934, under the Presidency of Sténio Vincent (1930–1941), debts were still outstanding and the US financial advisor-general receiver handled the budget until 1941 when three American and three Haitian directors headed by an American manager assumed the role.
 Haiti's loan debt to the United States was about twenty percent of the nation's annual revenue.

 Formal American influence on Haiti's economy would conclude in 1947.
 The United Nations and the United States Department of State would report at the time that Haitian rural peasants, who comprised 90% of the nation's population, lived "close to starvation level".